alkalinecoffee/boris/README.md

 * Shoulda (for tests only)

 ## LICENSE
 This software is provided under the MIT license.
-See the LICENSE file.
+See the LICENSE.md file.